stevej2608/reactpy-utils/docs/src/reference/params.md

 ## use_search_params

-The following search params can be converted into a Pydantic model as follows.
+The following search params can be converted into a fully typed [Pydantic] model as follows.

     ?hello=world&thing=1&thing=2